pearcej/complex/_sources/SelfOrganizedCriticality/Exercises.rst

+..
+Copyright (C)  Jan Pearce
+    This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.

 Exercises
 ---------

 The code for this chapter is in the Jupyter notebook chap10.ipynb_ in the repository for this book.
 Open this notebook, read the code, and run the cells.
 You can use this notebook to work on the following exercises.

 **Exercise 1:** To test whether the distributions of ``T`` and ``S`` are heavy-tailed, we plotted their PMFs on a log-log scale, which is what Bak, Tang and Wiesenfeld show in their paper.
 But as we saw in :ref:`Section 6.8 <SFN_8>`, this visualization can obscure the shape of the distribution.
 Using the same data, make a plot that shows the cumulative distributions (CDFs) of ``S`` and ``T``.
 What can you say about their shape?
 Do they follow a power law?
 Are they heavy-tailed?